adamchlus/adamchlus.github.io/index.md

 ![](/assets/images/about_small.jpg){: .align-right}

+I'm currently a postdoc at Jet Propulsion Laboratory where I am developing and implementing algorithm workflows for generating higher-level products from airborne and spaceborne imaging spectroscopy data.
-I'm currently a PhD student in the Environmental Spectroscopy Lab (ENSPEC) in the Department of Forest and Wildlife Ecology at the University of Wisconsin.
-I'm researching how light interacts with vegetation and how relationships derived from those interactions can be used to monitor and measure ecosystems at multiple scales (leaf, suborbital and space).
+Previously, I was a PhD student in the Environmental Spectroscopy Lab (ENSPEC) at the University of Wisconsin where researched how light interacts with vegetation and how relationships derived from those interactions can be used to monitor and measure ecosystems at multiple scales (leaf, suborbital and space).
 I use a variety of tools in my research including [field spectrometers](/research/#leaf-level-spectroscopy), [airborne and spaceborne imaging spectrometers](/research/#imaging-spectroscopy)